 - Rosenmund Reduction: The Rosenmund reduction was named after Karl Wilhelm Rosenmund, who in 1918 reported its discovery.
 A hydrogenation process in which an acyl chloride is selectively reduced to an aldehyde.

 - Sandmeyer Reaction: The Sandmeyer Reaction was named after Traugott Sandmeyer in 1884.
 Sandmeyer Reaction is a chemical reaction in which we use aryl diazonium salts to synthesize aryl halides.
-Sandmeyer Reaction provides a capability of performing some unique transformations to benzene such as hydroxylation, trifluoromethylation, cyanation, and halogenation.
+Sandmeyer Reaction provides the capability of performing some unique transformations to benzene such as hydroxylation, trifluoromethylation, cyanation, and halogenation.

 - Stephen Reaction: Also known by the name, Stephen aldehyde synthesis, was discovered by Henry Stephen.
 This chemical reaction involves the preparation of aldehydes from nitriles using tin(II) chloride, hydrochloric acid and quenching the resulting iminium salt with water.
 During the synthesis, ammonium chloride is also produced.
 Click here for an in-depth explanation of the reaction details and mechanism of Stephen Reaction.